The Rooted Life/Q1 2026/one quarter/one developer/rootcausewell.com

 // click a prompt to send · streaming animation only · no API calls

 Live at rootcausewell.com.
-321-question assessment scoring server-side.
-60+ training documents indexed locally.
-The first client cohort actively using the portal.
+The 321-question assessment scores server-side, 60+ training documents sit indexed locally, and the first client cohort is actively using the portal.

 Got a similar build?
 Let’s talk.